 A few options to reach Canal de Los Piratas are:

-- DIY and rent a kayak to paddle across the lagoon
+- Rent a kayak and paddle across the lagoon

 - A join-in motorboat tour of Laguna Bacalar

 There are hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Bacalar to suit the needs of luxury travelers and budget backpackers.